 Turia Gardens are located in the heart of the city of Valencia

-The gardens covers an area of approximately 110 hectares.
-Indeed, this park and the gardens cut accross the city and it extends for about 9 kilometers.
+The gardens cover an area of approximately 100 hectares.
+This park and the gardens cut across the city and it extends for about 9 kilometers.

 To begin with, the gardens are on the former riverbed of the famous Turia River.

 Historically, Turia River was prone to floods but in n 1957, they were the most devastating.
 This is because they caused a lot of damage to the city of Valencia.
 Furthermore, there was also the loss of many lives.

 As a result, the city of Valencia decided to divert the course of the river to the outskirts of the city.